 Another issue to consider when vacuuming cat litter is the smell.
 Cat litter can trap odors, and when vacuumed, those smells might linger inside the vacuum cleaner.
 To avoid this, clean or replace the vacuum filters regularly if you choose to vacuum cat litter.

-Best Vacuums for Cat Litter: Narwal Models
+Robot Vacuums for Cat Litter

 [cta:narwal-freo-z-ultra-robot-vacuum-mop]